Unidata/nexus-IaC/provisioning/roles/testing/README.md

 ```
 cleanup=false ./test.sh
 ```
-The container will also be left running if one of the tests fail.
+The container will also be left running if one of the tests fails.

 ##### Find container ID